Hernia Repair: What to Expect

 Here’s what else you can expect while recovering from hernia surgery:

-- Personalized experience: With six operating rooms, Memorial Hospital Pembroke feels more like a private surgery center than a high-volume facility.
+- Personalized experience: Memorial's hospitals often feel more like a private surgery center than a high-volume facility.
 And if you need to stay overnight after your treatment, you’ll stay in a private room.

 - On-site, post-operative care: Though most of our surgeries are minimally invasive and don’t require a great deal of follow-up care, it’s easily accessible when you need it.
-Our wound care facilities and plastic surgeons are just down the hall.
-We even offer a hyperbaric oxygen chamber to help speed the healing of open wounds.
-Plastic surgeons are also on hand to help complete your abdominal wall reconstruction.
+Our wound care center offers a hyperbaric oxygen therapy to help speed the healing of open wounds.
+Plastic surgeons are also available to help complete your abdominal wall reconstruction.

 - Easy access to surgeons: We’re here for you during your hernia surgery recovery.
 You can call our 24/7 helpline at any time, day or night, to speak to the hernia surgeon on call.

 To schedule an appointment or learn more about our hernia and abdominal wall reconstruction program, call 954-276-0898.

 If you’re a physician and would like to refer a patient to our hernia program, call 954-276-0898.